 Joel Salatin calls himself a Christian libertarian environmentalist capitalist lunatic farmer.
 Others who like him call him the most famous farmer in the world, the high priest of the pasture, and the most eclectic thinker from Virginia since Thomas Jefferson.
 Those who don’t like him call him a bio-terrorist, Typhoid Mary, charlatan, and starvation advocate.

-With 12 published books, and a thriving multi-generational family farm, he draws on a lifetime of food, farming and fantasy to entertain and inspire audiences around the world.
-He’s as comfortable moving cows in a pasture as addressing CEOs in a Wall Street business conference.
+With 12 published books and a thriving multi-generational family farm, he draws on a lifetime of food, farming, and fantasy to entertain and inspire audiences around the world.
+He’s as comfortable moving cows in a pasture as addressing CEOs at a Wall Street business conference.